LaravelDaily/course-react-parking/docs/Lesson 11 - Edit profile page.md

 3rd request - takes 100ms
 ```

-Without AbortController we can end up in a situation where we have data not from the latest request, because 1st request finished last, and data we got from 2nd and 3rd request will be overwritten with the older one.
+Without AbortController we can end up in a situation where we have data not from the latest request because 1st request finished last, and the data we got from 2nd and 3rd requests will be overwritten with the older one.

-The `useEffect` hook returns a cleanup function that is called when the component that uses the hook is unmounted or when the effect is re-run with a different dependencies.
+The `useEffect` hook returns a cleanup function that is called when the component that uses the hook is unmounted or when the effect is re-run with different dependencies.
 The cleanup function allows you to undo the changes made in the effect.

-In our case we cancel previous request like that:
+In our case we cancel the previous request like that:

 ```jsx
 return () => controller.abort()